 Students, alumni, and interested members of the legal community had the chance to hear from one of the top leaders in the communications field and gain specialized information from a group of panelists.
 The Law and Technology Institute (LTI) and the LTI Alumni Association co-hosted a program entitled “Protecting Consumer Privacy and Promoting Innovation in the Internet Era,” in the Slowinski Courtroom.
 Professors Megan La Belle and Elizabeth Winston, who serve as Co-Directors of LTI, offered an introduction.

 The audience heard opening remarks from Michael O’Rielly, Commissioner of the United States Federal Communications Commission (FCC).
 Commissioner O’Rielly spoke about the FCC’s recently-adopted Broadband Consumer Privacy Rules, which will limit what internet service providers can do with consumer data and alter the nature of online advertising.
 Commissioner O’Rielly also discussed his background, career path, and current position at the FCC.
-He offered sound advice to students in the audience, and noted that many CUA Law graduates “play key roles at the Commission and are integrated and involved in the formation of communications policy.”
+He offered sound advice to students in the audience, and noted that many Catholic Law graduates “play key roles at the Commission and are integrated and involved in the formation of communications policy.”

 June 3, 2016

 The Communications Law Institute Alumni Association and the Law and Technology Institute Honor Bryan N. Tramont with 2016 Milestone Award

 The Communications Law Institute Alumni Association (“CLIAA”) and CUA’s Law and Technology Institute (“Institute”) paid tribute on June 2, to Bryan N. Tramont, managing partner of Wilkinson Barker Knauer, LLP and Catholic Law adjunct professor, for his exemplary service to the Institute and outstanding achievements in the field of communications law.